-The numbers on U.S. freeways help identify which areas the road connects and its main characteristics.
-In the U.S., highways are usually numbered in two main ways: the Interstate System and the U.S. Highway System.
-By looking at the numbering rules of each system, you can get an idea of the nature of the road.
+The numbers on U.S. freeways help identify which areas the road connects to and provide insight into the road's main characteristics.
+In the U.S., highways are typically numbered in two main ways: the Interstate System and the U.S. Highway System.
+By looking at the numbering rules of each system, you can get a sense of the road's nature.

 Interstate Numbers:

-Odd Numbers: Odd numbers are usually assigned to north-south highways.
-For example, I-5 runs from south to north, and I-95 runs from the east to the south.
+Odd Numbers: Odd numbers are generally assigned to north-south highways.
+For example, I-5 runs from south to north, and I-95 runs from east to south.

 Even Numbers: Even numbers are assigned to east-west highways.
 For example, I-10 runs from west to east, and I-40 runs from east to west.